Rappetor/katapult-on-btt-eddy/README.md

 Originally made to go together with the [Sovol SV08 Mainline guide](https://github.com/Rappetor/Sovol-SV08-Mainline) and the [Automatic MCU script updater](https://github.com/Rappetor/Sovol-SV08-Mainline/tree/main/Automatic%20MCU%20script%20update).
 But this will work just as well with other Klipper printers with a BTT Eddy.

-All this is made with the BTT Eddy *USB version* in mind, BTT Eddy Coil should be the same though.
+All this is made with the BTT Eddy *USB version* in mind.
 Use SSH to your printer to run the commands.

 ## INSTALL KATAPULT